Striving for High-Quality Vision & Optimal Night Vision

 Customized wavefront lasers treatments are able to address pre-existing “high order” aberrations (HOAs) and/or minimize the creation of undesired HOAs that could cause night vision problems after surgery 3,4,7.
 For certain patients with pre-existing night vision problems, halos or glare, wavefront treatments are a very welcome advancement.

 How wavefront technology can help patients with naturally good night vision

 How?
 Older lasers could not effectively treat the peripheral cornea; so light rays from the untreated outer edge of the laser ablation zone remained unfocused.
 This would result in halos and glare at night.
 This was found to be the primary cause of night vision problems in patients whose night vision declined after standard LASIK.
 The effect of “induced-spherical aberration” was especially significant in patients with larger corrections or larger pupils.
-With modern “optimized” wavefront treatment profiles, these spherical aberrations can now be addressed to preserve or improve night vision after LASIK.3,4,6
+With modern “optimized” wavefront treatment profiles (see below), these spherical aberrations can now be addressed to preserve or improve night vision after LASIK.3,4,6

 The “best possible” vision results